 Requirements Specific to Concentrations

-As of the fall of 2010, there are two concentrations of study, both leading to the MA degree in English: MA in English and the MA in English Research track.
+There are two concentrations of study, both leading to the MA degree in English: MA in English and the MA in English Research track.
 Both tracks require 30 hours of coursework.
 The requirements are as follows:

 MA in English – for students pursuing advanced English studies.
 Students may choose to focus their coursework in either Literature or Writing and Rhetoric.
 Requirements:

 1. English 501, Introduction to Graduate English Studies -1 credit hour

 2. Either English 605, Introduction to Scholarship in English or English 606, Literary Criticism- 3 credit hours